| Overall Grade: | C |

-Final Fantasy: The Spirits Within is rated PG-13: for sci-fi action violence.
+Final Fantasy: The Spirits Within Parent Guide

 If we give any credence to Hollywood's latest sci-fi releases, the future of our planet is doomed.
 Cities submerged by melting ice caps (A.I.
 Artificial Intelligence), earth-shattering meteors oozing with alien slime (Evolution) and landscapes toasted by invading phantoms (Final Fantasy) give a bleak outlook for the human race.